-so you have our sourdough. here should be 50g in your container. it’s well overfermented and will be very watery and thin. i’m afraid there’s nothing we could do about that as it’s been sitting around waiting for you for a number of hours. however, all is not lost. it will be fine. you just need to get moving.
+So you have our sourdough.
+There should be 50g in your container.
+It’s well overfermented and will be very watery and thin.
+I’m afraid there’s nothing we could do about that as it’s been sitting around waiting for you for a number of hours.
+However, all is not lost.
+It will be fine.
+You just need to feed it.
+It’s hungry.

-get yourself a glass/plastic/see through jar, container of some sort, a bag of bread flour (or a mix of wholegrain and white flour) and a scales. scrape your sourdough into its new home. throw in 100g flour and 100g tepid water into container, mix and leave it somewhere warm (by a heater, hot press, living room, etc). it will take anything from 7 – 12 hours to mature depending on when you picked it up from neighbourfood, how warm your home is and what temperature the water was in your mix.
+Get yourself a glass/plastic/see through jar, container of some sort, a bag of bread flour (or a mix of wholegrain and white flour) and a scales.
+Scrape your sourdough into its new home.
+Throw in 100g flour and 100g tepid water into container, mix and leave it somewhere warm (by a heater, hot press, living room, etc).
+It will take anything from 6 – 8 hours to mature depending on when you picked it up from us, how warm your home is and what temperature the water was in your mix.

 You’ll know when its done by how much it has grown, a bubbly surface and it’s sour taste.
-If you fed it mid afternoon I’d say you could refresh it close to midnight and again in the morning.
+If you fed it mid afternoon I’d say you could refresh it round 8 – 9pm.
 If you want to start your sourdough adventure at a later date refresh it (feed it flour and water), leave it out for an hour or so (to give the yeast a chance to start feeding) and put it into the fridge until you’re ready.

 how it works